Running With a Stroller: 13 Tips + Safety Guide For Parents

 Your runs, much like your life, will never be the same.

 But take heart!
-These tips for running with a stroller will help to better prepare you for running with your new little companion.
+These running tips for running with a stroller will help to better prepare you for running with your new little companion.

 1. Don’t Overexert Yourself

-Working out post-baby is already a big adjustment on your body.
 On top of it, you have to learn how runs will go, with the added weight of your jogging stroller.
 It’s important to go slow at first, so your body and your baby can adjust.

 On average, you can expect your pace to be about one minute slower per mile.